Abdul Bari Jahani: Early life and education

 Jahani was born in Ahmad Shahyee area of Kandahar city, in southern Afghanistan.
-Jahani often recalls his old good days of childhood in Kandahar where he spent most of his teenage years and talks about how Kandahar was once a melting pot and a common home for all ideologies and beliefs.
-In his Raazo-Niyaaz book Jahani talks about how he grew up playing in Kandahar as a kid and how peaceful Kandahar was during his high school time.
+Jahani often recalls his childhood in Kandahar, where he spent most of his teenage years, and talks about how Kandahar was once a melting pot and a common home for all ideologies and beliefs.
+In his Raazo-Niyaaz book, Jahani talks about how he grew up playing in Kandahar as a kid and how peaceful Kandahar was during his high school time.

-Jahani is from the Lodin tribe, a sub-tribe of Ghilzai, one of the two main tribes of Pashtuns.
-He considers the ethnic diversity of Afghanistan, with its various tribes and ethnic groups, as constituting the country's strength, and thinks that Afghans have shown throughout the history of their country that they are united and one hand.
+Jahani's ethnicity is unknown, in one of his books, Jahani himself denotes that his uncle's wife once mentioned to him that he might be from the Ludin tribe, a sub-tribe of Ghilzai, one of the two main tribes of Pashtuns.
+Other sources, including his Pashto and Persian articles in Wikipedia has written that he is a Hotak, a sub-tribe of Ghilzai.
+However, a lecturer of Kabul University's Faculty of Economics and one of the most prominent economic experts in Afghanistan, Ustad Said Masoud, declares that Abdul Bari Jahani is a Tajik, originally from Ghazni province of Afghanistan (hence, Abdul Bari Jahani's ethnic identity is unknown and could not be confirmed).
+It is believed that he considers the ethnic diversity of Afghanistan, with its various tribes and ethnic groups, as constituting the country's strength, and thinks that Afghans have shown throughout the history of their country that they are united and one hand.
 Their unity is better portrayed when they face an outside threat as a nation or when their country is celebrating a national victory.
+However, Jahani has turned to one of the main sources of negative publication against the Barakzai rulers of Afghanistan, especially King Amanullah Khan, the sovereign of Afghanistan from 1919, first as Emir and after 1926 as King, whose rule was marked by dramatic political and social change, including attempts to modernise Afghanistan along Western lines.
+Thus, various prominent Afghan writers, including Dr. Said Abdullah Kazim, and Nominated - Academician Mohammad Azam Sistan have questioned Jahani's ability of accurate referencing and free from all prejudice, favoritism and unbiased writing.

-Jahani completed his primary, secondary and high school in Mirwais Nika high school of Kandahar city--- a well -known public school in the south.
+Jahani completed his primary, secondary and high school in Mirwais Nika high school of Kandahar city--- a well-known public school in the south.
 Kandahar University was not yet built when Jahani finished his high school.
 Upon completing his high school at Mirwais Nika, Jahani only had two options for his higher education.
 He could either move to Kabul to study what he wanted to study which was history and literature or move to Nangarhar province—home to the second Afghan university at the time in the country.
 He chose the former one because unlike Kabul University where students had the option to pursue various majors, Nangarhar University only offered education in the field of medicine.